 How to Not Make Stress Worse

-No one likes stress, but according to numerous scientific studies, many of the things that people do to reduce it are actually ineffective, or worse, counterproductive.
+There's plenty of stress going on right now, and no one likes stress, but according to numerous scientific studies, many of the things that people do to reduce it are actually ineffective, or worse, counterproductive.

-No one likes stress, but according to numerous scientific studies, many of the things that people do to reduce it are actually ineffective, or worse, counterproductive.
+There's plenty of stress going on right now, and no one likes stress, but according to numerous scientific studies, many of the things that people do to reduce it are actually ineffective, or worse, counterproductive.

-No one likes stress, but according to numerous scientific studies, many of the things that people do to reduce it are actually ineffective, or worse, counterproductive.
+There's plenty of stress going on right now, and no one likes stress, but according to numerous scientific studies, many of the things that people do to reduce it are actually ineffective, or worse, counterproductive.

 First, you can’t talk yourself out of stress.
 Try to talk yourself into sleeping when you are anxious the night before a big interview or exam or performance.
 Or think about how helpful it is when a friend or manager tells you to “just relax” before you have to deal with a difficult client.
 That’s not only usually unhelpful, it’s often downright irritating.